mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ## QQUUERIONERION SSUUBSECTORBSECTOR

 Querion subsector lies entirely outside the Imperium.
-Most of the subsector is claimed by the Zhodani Consulate as an ‘area of interest’ though if expansion into the area was desired it would have been carried out long ago.
+Most of the subsector is claimed by the Zhodani Consulate as an 'area of interest' though if expansion into the area was desired it would have been carried out long ago.
 Much of this territory was gained at the end of the Third Frontier War.
 More accurately perhaps, it was given up by the Imperium as the Zhodani Consulate has little interest in